Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 One of the highlights of our trip to Slovenia was visiting the beautiful Lake Bled area.
 We went on a day trip, but you can stay here overnight as well.
 We browsed through a few properties and came across this one with views.

-Optional accommodation: Hotel Triglav, you can check photos here.
+Optional accommodation: Hotel Triglav, you can check the photos here.
 This hotel is a beauty, and the views from their restaurant and suites are to die for – just absolutely gorgeous!

 Lake Bled is a beautiful glacial lake located in the Julian Alps, in northwestern Slovenia.
 It is super easy to reach Lake Bled from Ljubljana